 Family: Arecaceae

-Fossil evidence indicates loulu were once a common sight in Hawaii, but the introduction of seed-eating rats, goats, and development has decimated the natural populations.
-The Hawaiian name loulu translates to umbrella.
-In the old days, fronds were used as protection from the sun and rain.
+Fossil evidence indicates loulu were once a common sight in Hawaiʻi, but the introduction of seed-eating rats, goats, and urban development has decimated the natural populations.
+The Hawaiian name loulu translates to umbrella, which speaks to how their fronds were used as protection from the sun and rain, especially for homes as thatching.

 To germinate: half bury seeds in the soil, water every day, and sprouting should occur in a few months.